 Soup.io may not have as many users as Twitter but it does allow you to post from other social networks.
 You can find and invite friends to join and post as well.
 You can keep track of what your friends, friends of friends or what everyone has posted.
 It’s all divided for an easy find.
 You can post a variety of things such as text, links, quotes, images, videos. files, reviews, and events.

-The official twitter app is great but that doesn’t mean everyone has to like it.
+The official Twitter app is great (especially after it got a new feature similar to IG Stories) but that doesn’t mean everyone has to like it.
 Hopefully, you’ll improve your tweeting experience with the apps on this list.
 Which app do you think you’re going to try first?
 Share your thoughts in the comments.